Time to Stop Talking

 The young man has been replying that the father is simply trying to keep him back and box him in.

 At the beginning of this account the young man is telling his father forcefully that the only way to settle this matter is for them to separate and for him to have his inheritance NOW.
-So they separate.

 The father has stopped talking and has resorted to prayer only.
 He has placed the young man in God's hands and sent him out to meet the pig pen.